 Leaks commonly form around chimneys, vents, and skylights.
 If not caught, damage can rapidly spread down through the decking, underlayment, and other layers.

 If you have a leak or other roof issue—or if you suspect you do, but are not quite sure—what comes next?
 When it’s time for action, contact a professional.

 Inspections and basic maintenance may be something your maintenance crew can handle.
 But it’s always best to work with a professional, not only because they are specifically trained to work on roofs like yours, but also because letting anyone else work on the roof can void your warranty.

 Contact us today to learn more about caring for your commercial roof.
-Our team at Pinnacle Roofing has been providing all of Central New York and Southern Vermont’s roofing needs for more than 15 years.
+Our team at Pinnacle Roofing has been providing all of the Capital Region of New York and Southern Vermont’s roofing needs for more than 15 years.